eroc123/obsidian-notes/Physics/3 - Dynamics/Newton's second law.md

 > (resultant) force is proportional/equal to the rate of change of momentum

-When the resultant force is not 0, object accelerate in the direction of the resultant force
 $F = m \times a$
 However, considering an object with mass m, with a force F acting on it.
 This causes the object to have a change in velocity, therefore a change in momentum